LincolnLandForensics/HodgePodge/HackRF/README.md

 # WarDriveParser.py

+I wrote a python script to parse/visualize Wigle (dot)net and HackRF coordinates.

+Wigle Wifi is an Android app that captures Bluetooth (BT & BLE), Wifi, & Cell Tower info.

+HackRF can be used to sniff all things radio signal.

+It only keeps the hardest signal so you can narrow down the location easier.

+This helps you drink from the firehose.

 Convert wigle .gz or .csv exports to gps2address.py locations format or convert HackRf logs.

 Convert MAC to company name.

 ## Example: